 The Act now provides powers for the initial stage of recovery, by establishing a formal transition period.
-The purpose of a transition period is to provide targeted powers to support the initial recovery phase, and to clarify roles and responsibilities as emergencies move from a response to a recovery focus.
+The purpose of a transition period is to provide targeted powers to support the initial recovery phase.

 Powers are provided in the transition phase that recognise the circumstances following an emergency and allow actions to be taken that are in the public's interest.
 The phase allows for that period when the immediate response is over, but the community is not yet ready for the business-as-usual regime under which longer-term recovery usually operates.